-This is the story of a client who is now having life coaching. – Dr Nick
+This is the story of a client who is currently having life coaching. – Dr Nick

 It wasn’t until some years after I had left school that I realised a massive chunk of my education was missing.
 Nobody had ever taught me about mental health.
 Sadly, I think this is true for many young people growing up in the UK.
 Mental health and depression are still big taboos.
 Because of this, I didn’t know what depression was, how to spot it and definitely not how to live with it.